Maintenance and home alterations

 Making alterations to your home

 Tenants are able to make alterations to their home.
-For any major alterations, tenants must first get written permission from FACS.
+For any major alterations, tenants must first get written permission from DCJ.
 For more information regarding alterations, go to the Alterations to a Home Policy.

 Emergency maintenance issues